shakedshanas/Splicing-MPRA-data-processing/README.md

    ```
 2. Run the file

-These instructions will run the script `ce.pipeline.py`.
+These instructions will run the script `ce.pipeline.py` as a job array of ~9600 jobs (one job per library variant).